Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 Day 1

-Layout and post footings
+Layout & footings

 Mark exact post locations.
 Dig footing holes (2'x2'x36" deep).
 Pour concrete with rebar.
 Set anchor bolts for posts.
 Cure overnight.